Danelaw: Chronology

-800 − Waves of Danish assaults on the coastlines of the British Isles.
+800Waves of Danish assaults on the coastlines of the British Isles.

-865 − Danish raiders first began to settle in England.
+865Danish raiders first began to settle in England.
 Led by the brothers Halfdan and Ivar the Boneless, they wintered in East Anglia, where they demanded and received tribute in exchange for a temporary peace.
 From there, they moved north and attacked Northumbria, which was in the midst of a civil war between the deposed king Osberht and a usurper Ælla.
 The Danes used the civil turmoil as an opportunity to capture York, which they sacked and burned.

-867 − Following the loss of York, Osberht and Ælla formed an alliance against the Danes.
+867Following the loss of York, Osberht and Ælla formed an alliance against the Danes.
 They launched a counter-attack, but the Danes killed both Osberht and Ælla and set up a puppet king on the Northumbrian throne.
 In response, King Æthelred of Wessex, along with his brother Alfred, marched against the Danes, who were positioned behind fortifications in Nottingham, but were unable to draw them into battle.
 In order to effect peace, King Burgred of Mercia ceded Nottingham to the Danes in exchange for leaving the rest of Mercia undisturbed.